 When I first learned copywriting, I was terrified to apply the lessons to my copy.
 My first website was about careers (it’s still there) and my clients were professionals with advanced degrees.
 So I figured, “These folks are serious!
 They won’t tolerate lively copy.
 They’ll see through sales pitches.I’d better tread softly.”

 As it happened, in my first copywriting class, we were assigned to rewrite a sales letter using what we had learned.
-I tried it out on my Report, 21-Day Extreme Career Makeover, (which has now been revised many times and appears on Amazon as a kindle book).
+I used these lessons to write a sales letter for an ebook, 21-Day Extreme Career Makeover, (which has now been revised many times and appears on Amazon as a kindle book).
 This Report originally was called something exciting like, “9 Steps to a New Career,” so you can see I’d come a long way.

-I applied the tactics from the copywriting class.
-I was sure they’d all leave my list and hate me.
+I was sure all my followers would leave my list and hate me.

 But that didn’t happen.
 In fact, that’s when I discovered that serious clients want to be sold.
 After all, when you think about it, most clients are serious.
 They’re in pain.
 They hire services only when they experience a “last straw” moment.